node-red/node-red.github.io/docs/creating-nodes/first-node.md

 Finally, the `LowerCaseNode` function is registered with the runtime using the name for the node, `lower-case`.

+If the node has any external module dependencies, they must be npm installed alongside the node files.

 #### lower-case.html
 {% highlight html %}
 <script type="text/javascript">